girlscript/winter-of-contributing/Web_Development/FrontEnd/Browser_Rendering.md

 # How Browser Rendering Works ?
-Web browser is a piece of software which loads files from the remote server and displays the information received to user , This makes user and website interaction.
+Web browser is a piece of software which loads files from the remote server and displays the information received to user , This makes user and website interaction. \
+\
-<p> The browser engine is a core software component of each browser, and different browers name their engines with different names. </p>
+The browser engine is a core software component of each browser, and different browers name their engines with different names. \
+\
-<p> When we write some HTML, CSS, and JS, then open the HTML file in our browser, The browser reads the raw bytes of HTML from your hard disk and displays the output . </p>
+When we write some HTML, CSS, and JS, then open the HTML file in our browser, The browser reads the raw bytes of HTML from your hard disk and displays the output .

 ## HTML to DOM
 The characters in the code that you have written.
-This conversion is done based on the character encoding of the HTML file that we have written .
+This conversion is done based on the character encoding of the HTML file that we have written . \
+\
-<p>The actual characters in the file .
+The actual characters in the file .
 But they are not the final result .
 These characters are further changed into tokens (The smallest unit ) .
-The bunch of characters in a html file does not make the browser engine good Without the tokenization process each character is changed into token . </p>
+The bunch of characters in a html file does not make the browser engine good Without the tokenization process each character is changed into token . \
+\
-<p>When we save a file with the ( .html ) extension , An indication is send to the browser engine to interpret the file as an HTML document .
-Then browser interprets html file by first parsing it and with continuation the process of  tokenization take place . </p>
+When we save a file with the ( .html ) extension , An indication is send to the browser engine to interpret the file as an HTML document .
+Then browser interprets html file by first parsing it and with continuation the process of  tokenization take place .
 Note : - The DOM contruction process time will depend upon the size of html file .

 ```html